-Thnx4 is an initiative of the UC Berkeley Greater Good Science Center, and part of a $5.6 million, three-year project called Expanding the Science and Practice of Gratitude, funded by the John Templeton Foundation.
+Thnx4 is an initiative of the Greater Good Science Center at the University of California, Berkeley, and part of a $5.6 million, three-year project called Expanding the Science and Practice of Gratitude, funded by the John Templeton Foundation.
 The general goals of this initiative are to:

 - Expand the scientific database of gratitude, particularly in the key areas of human health, personal and relational well-being, and developmental science;